 Hagerstown is a medium-sized city located in the state of Maryland.
 With a population of 40,432 people and 22 constituent neighborhoods, Hagerstown is the 18th largest community in Maryland.
-Much of the housing stock in Hagerstown was built prior to World War II, making it one of the older and more historic cities in the country.
+Hagerstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The education level of Hagerstown citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.12% of adults 25 and older in Hagerstown have a college degree.
+The percentage of adults in Hagerstown with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.35% of adults in Hagerstown have a bachelor's degree or advanced degree.

 The most common language spoken in Hagerstown is English.
 Other important languages spoken here include Spanish and Chinese.